NITCbase/nitcbase.github.io/docs/XFS Interface/introduction.md

   - xfs
   - interface
 ---
-XFS Interface is an external command line interface to access the NITCBase filesystem from the host (UNIX) system.
+XFS Interface is an external command-line interface to access the NITCBase filesystem from the host (UNIX) system.
 The filesystem is simulated on a binary file (`disk`).
 This interface aims to provide the functionality of **formatting and initializing the disk and transferring relations from/to the host system to/from the disk**.
 This is helpful in debugging the system during its implementation.

 There are **four** types of commands supported by the XFS interface: